-What are the different types of function?
+What are the different types of function? (on what basis)

 True/False.
 The execution plan falls out of a cache automatically when the plan is aged due to low use.

 What is the maximum number of parameters a stored procedure can have?
+(1024)